Prepare for your visit

-A small amount of glycerol (1-5 %) is advisable for protection from radiation damage, but more than 15% will degrade the strength of your scattering signal and should be avoided.
-In general, high salt (> 1M) should be avoided for the same reason.
-Preservatives like DTT and TCEP are known to reduce radiation damage in small amounts and are therefore recommended.
+A small amount of glycerol (1 - 5%) is advisable for protection from radiation damage, but more than 15% will degrade the strength of your scattering signal and should be avoided.
+In general, high salt (> 1 M) should be avoided for the same reason.
+Additives like DTT and TCEP are known to reduce radiation damage in small amounts and helpful to include.

-Individual exposures can be done with sample volumes as small as 20 microliters, if loaded by hand.
-But for easy and reliable sample loading, we recommend using the sample loading robot with at least 30 microliters if possible.
-Larger sample volumes ensure easy and rapid positioning of sample in the beam and a generous oscillation size which will eliminate potential radiation damage.
-Since BioSAXS requires multiple dilutions (at least on some representative samples), it is advisable to bring more than the minimum volume.
+Since BioSAXS requires multiple dilutions to check for concentration effects, it is advisable to bring more than the minimum volume.
 A sample size of 50 microliters, for example, would allow just enough to prepare a minimum series of 3 dilutions of 30 microliters each: full strength (30 ul sample), 66% (20 ul sample + 10 ul buffer), and 33% (10 ul sample + 20 ul buffer).
-More dilutions are desirable, if possible.
+More dilutions are desirable.
 Many users prefer to prepare dilutions by halving: 1.0, 0.5, 0.25 0.125 etc.

 What sample concentrations do I need?

-The concentration of protein necessary to get a good signal in Batch BioSAXS depends inversely on molecular weight.
+The concentration of protein necessary to get a good signal depends inversely on molecular weight.
 For small proteins like lysozyme collected on S7A station using typical exposure times, 4 mg/ml will usually produce a profile that is dilute enough to avoid interparticle interactions, but strong enough to give a good low-noise Guinier plot with accurate radius of gyration.
-Larger proteins like glucose isomerase (173 kDa) need only reach 0.3 mg/ml to give the same strength of signal in the low-angle region.
-A good rule for "dilute" sample concentration is 60/(molecular weight in kDa) = concentration (mg/ml).
-Best to bring more concentrated sample (x5) so you can create a concentration series.
-Generally, SEC-SAXS requires 100 microliters of sample at 5x60/(molecular weight) since chromatography tends to dilute samples.
+Larger proteins like glucose isomerase (173 kDa) need only 0.3 mg/ml to give the same strength of signal in the low-angle region.
+Note that when solutions are too concentrated, samples may exhibit concentration-related distortions in the small-angle part of the scattering profile.
+You can see this in lysozyme samples >10 mg/ml and glucose isomerase >0.5 mg/ml.

-How many samples should I bring?
+How many samples to bring?

 Potential problems